-2. Completion of comprehensive program of study of at least 100 hours in a recognized sandplay training program, which curriculum is based on ISST standards.
+2. Completion of at least 100 hours of teaching by an ISST Teaching member and based on ISST standards.

-3. Consultation with certified ISST Teaching Member/s – a minimum of 80 hours, of which a minimum of 30 hours must be individual hours.
+3. Consultation/Supervision with certified ISST Teaching Member/s – a minimum of 80 hours, of which a minimum of 30 hours must be individual hours.
 Up to 50 hours can be in a group setting provided that the candidate presents his or her own material for at least 10 hours of the group sessions and the group is no larger than 10 participants (excluding the Teaching Member).

 5. Approval of the final case study by three ISST approved case-readers.
-After HKSTA has become a Regional Society of the ISST, at least one ISST approved case-reader from HKSTA.
+The three readers must include at least one ISST approved case-reader from HKSTA.
 Exceptions will be made in exceptional circumstances.

 A-2.
 Certified Sandplay Therapist-Teacher (CST-T)

 Teaching Members of HKSTA shall meet the membership qualifications for Certified Sandplay Therapist.
-Before HKSTA becomes a Regional Society of ISST, CST-T members should have obtained the status of CST-T membership of ISST, which may include the following additional requirements:
+CST-T members should have obtained the status of CST-T membership of ISST, which include the following requirements:

 Requirements to become a teaching member